Dataman-Cloud/swan/docs/api.md

 Json parameters:
 ```
 instances     : the goal to scale up/down
-ips(optional) : ip list for static ip(brige or host or scale down ignore)
+ips(optional) : ip list for static ip(brige or host or scale down ignore). if this field is not set or empty, the ip address will be auto-allcated from ipam.
 ```
 Example response:
 ```